dataandcrowd/UseR2019/README.md

 ## Easy and intuitive codes
 `nlrx` introduces codes that are catchy and intuitive.
 Here is a brief example of my model on Windows.
 If you want a model embedded in the NetLogo library, please refer to the nlrx website.
-Prior to loading your model, you have to follow 3 steps: 1) install package(we will skip that), 2) setup, and 3) assign variables and conditions.
+Prior to loading your model, you have to follow 3 steps: 1) install package(we will skip that), 2) [setup](https://github.com/mrsensible/UseR2019/tree/master#setup-in-r), 3) [assign variables and conditions](https://github.com/mrsensible/UseR2019/tree/master#create-experiment), and 4) [Plots and animation](https://github.com/mrsensible/UseR2019/tree/master#Plots and animation).

 ### Setup in R